BibleGet-I-O/bibleget-msword-addin/README.md

 * Allow any kind of emdash, endash, or hyphens as the hyphen separator in query strings
 * small fixes on popup windows element alignment
 * use png's instead of bmp's for Ribbon icons, with correct background transparency
+* make sure that spaces are added between verses when verse numbers are not shown

 ## Version 3.0.1.3 (September 26, 2020)
 * Fix update process using sourceforge releases rather than Wordpress Download Manager